FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/4-agent-communication.rst

     .. code-tab:: cpp

-      // Define an agent function, "outputdata" which has no input messages and outputs a message using the "MsgBruteForce" communication strategy
+      // Define an agent function, "outputdata" which has no input messages and outputs a message using the "MessageBruteForce" communication strategy
-      FLAMEGPU_AGENT_FUNCTION(outputdata, MsgNone, MsgBruteForce) {
+      FLAMEGPU_AGENT_FUNCTION(outputdata, MessageNone, MessageBruteForce) {
         // Agent function code goes here
         ...
       }